zaky-fetoh/zaky-fetoh/README.md

 I love reading Deep learning research Paper and studing math.

 I can build complex RESTfull and GraphQL API Using NodeJS.

 I can build a complex aggregation pipeline for mongoDB Databases.

+Contact: zaky.fetoh@gmail.com

+Or you can send anonymous message at [here](https://forms.gle/8dsNK1m6Hk8chgFi7)

 <h7>Skills<h7>